opulo-inc/ohai/docs/lumen/x-gantry/index.md

 * Trim the loose `GT2-belt` on either side of the `x-gantry-back`
-	* For the `x-motor-mount` side of the `x-gantry-backy` print, trim loose `GT2-belt` until flush against `belt-clamp`
+	* For the `x-motor-mount` side of the `x-gantry-back` print, trim loose `GT2-belt` until flush against `belt-clamp`
 	* For the `x-idler-mount` side of the `x-gantry-back` print, trim loose `GT2-belt` until approx. 15mm of `GT2-belt` remains past `belt-clamp`

 	<img src="images/trim-x-belt.jpg"/>

 ### Confirm progress
-*	Check that finsihed `x-linear-axis` matches the image shown below before proceeeding
+*	Check that finished `x-linear-axis` matches the image shown below before proceeding
 <img src="images/finished-x-linear-axis.jpg"/>